DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 : None
 {: spacing="compact"}

-## Transport Authentication Schemes Registry {#iana-schemes}
+## Unprompted Authentication Schemes Registry {#iana-schemes}

-This document, if approved, requests IANA to create a new "HTTP Transport Authentication Schemes" Registry.
+This document, if approved, requests IANA to create a new "HTTP Unprompted Authentication Schemes" Registry.
 This new registry contains strings and is covered by the First Come First Served policy from {{Section 4.4 of !IANA-POLICY=RFC8126}}.
 Each entry contains an optional "Reference" field.